cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 It ensures data integrity, schema alignment and configuration consistency by identifying differences across multiple pipelines.

-The crosscheck identifies inconsistencies between different dvpi's (=compiled dvpd's) in by just compary the structure:
+The crosscheck identifies inconsistencies between different dvpi's (=compiled dvpd's) in by just compare the structure:
 1. **Table Structures**: Schema differences like column types, sizes, and constraints.
 2. **Hash Keys**: Variations in definitions and usage (mostly caused by different field mapping properties).
 3. **Field Types**: Mismatched declarations and usage.